kazuhisya/node-iconv-jp/README.md

 "ça va が", for example, cannot be represented in plain 7-bits ASCII without some loss of fidelity.

-By default, node-iconv throws EILSEQ when untranslatabe characters are encountered but this can be customized.
+By default, node-iconv-jp throws EILSEQ when untranslatabe characters are encountered but this can be customized.
 Quoting the `iconv_open(3)` man page:

 	//TRANSLIT